Fast convergence of empirical barycenters in Alexandrov spaces and the Wasserstein space: Positively curved spaces

 \section{Positively curved spaces}

 Theorem~\ref{thm:master} guarantees a dimension-free parametric rate of convergence of $b_n$ under a uniform positive lower bound on the function $(x,b)\mapsto k^b_{\bs}(x)$.
 Such a condition is closely linked to the better know notion of $k$-convexity which is connected to positive curvature upper bounds~\cite{Oht07}.
-In fact, it is not hard to check that $k_{\min}$-convexity of the support of $P$ for some $k_{\min} >0$ is equivalent to assuming that $k^b_{\bs}(x)\ge k_{\min}$ uniformly not only in $b,x$ but also in $\bs$ in the support of $P$.
-As a result, $k_{\min}$-convexity of the support of $P$ is too strong a requirement for our purposes since we only need to impose a control on geodesics emanating from $\bs$.
+In fact, it is not hard to check that assuming that $k^b_{\bs}(x)\ge k_{\min}$ uniformly not only in $b,x$ but also in $\bs \in \supp(P)$ is equivalent to $k_{\min}$-convexity of the support of $P$.
+As a result, the condition of Theorem~\ref{thm:master} is weaker than $k_{\min}$-convexity of the support of $P$ since it imposes only a control on geodesics emanating from $\bs$.
 The rest of this section is devoted to developing a suitable relaxation via the notion of geodesic extendibility.